Lox728/SEITM/README.md

 # SEITM
-A Python project about epidemic propagation in a crowd
+A Python project about epidemics propagation in a crowd